Fgc17/dotsafe/docs/thoughts.md

 In this case, it would be enough to check the type of the response (no one is going to check if a secret got leaked inside an image, right?) and then search for any secret inside of it.

-Generally speaking, `carefulness is the ultimate solution for secret leaking`.
+Generally speaking, **carefulness is the ultimate solution for secret leaking**.

 ## Variable validation

-As for the time I started writing this, t3 didn't have support for bringing your own validation library, now it does.
+When I started writing this, t3 didn't have support for bringing your own validation library, now it does.

-It supports anything that follows the Standard Schema, but what about our class-validator (and many other) friends?
+It supports anything that follows the Standard Schema, that currently means `zod`, `valibot` and `arktype`, but hey, what about our class-validator (and many other) friends?

-Don't get me wrong, I really like the modern approach, and it does suit all of my current projects, but this is far from agnostic.
+Don't get me wrong, I really like the modern approach, and it does suit all of my current projects, but this is far from 'bring your own'.

 For dotsafe variable validation I choose to keep my principle: **support all, help most**.

-Right beside the loader function we got a 'validate' function, as long as your validation library can return a boolean (e.g `isValid`) and an array of errors, you are good to go with dotsafe.
+Right beside the `load` function we got a `validate` function, as long as your validation library can return a boolean and an array of errors, you are good to go with dotsafe.

-Obviously I don't plan to let most of people down, I hope by the time someone is reading this I've already shipped the `dotsafe.validators` functionality, similar to how adapters works.
+For the _help most_ part here we will do the same as for loaders, built-in functions, so it can work out of the box not only with standard schema libraries.

 Now about how validation should happen: through the CLI.

-No additional setup, no headache, just hit "dotsafe validate" and it will run the validate function against all envs returned from the loader.
+No additional setup, no headache, just hit `dotsafe validate` and it will run the validate function against all envs returned from the loader.

 Run it before building and you are good to go.